sophia0xuer/LSE_DA_NHS_Analysis/README.md

 Objective 2: Create four visualisations indicating the number of appointments for service setting per season.
 The seasons are summer (August 2021), autumn (October 2021), winter (January 2022), and spring (April 2022).
 - The peak season is Autum (2021-10)

+#Week 5
+Identify and review the top trending hashtags (#) related to healthcare in the UK based on the data set received from the NHS.
+The top 5 tags are
+- #Healthcare
+- #Health
+- #medicine
+- #ai
+- #job